IDMNYU/DM-GY-9103-L-Sensory-Ecology/Storage/localdata.md

 <div align="center"><img src="https://github.com/IDMNYU/DM-GY-9103-L-Sensory-Ecology/blob/49e7934aed0a23a50901faf926b11a1fee7362f0/images/ESP_MicroSDCard_bb.png" alt="Small SD card breakout board" width="50%" /></div>
 <div align="center"><sub>Arduino Nano ESP32 + Adafruit MicroSD card breakout board.</sub></div><br>

+## SPIFFS and LittleFS on ESP32 boards

+The ESP32 microprocessors contain flash memory that can hold a filesystem, including full websites — images, css, javascript, html, and other text files.
+This is an advanced storage mechanism that can be quirky at best, particularly when using the regular Arduino IDE.
+Go after these if you're looking to have a full fledged website stored on an ESP32, or expected to store massive amounts of files in flash memory.

+The Arduino Nano ESP32 boards have a total of 8Megs of RAM that can be used for this purpose

+# SPIFFS
+SPIFFS is an acronym for Serial Peripheral Interface Flash File System.
+It is designed to be a lightweight system to interface between microcontrollers and flash memory devices.
+Before accessing the storage on the flash module, you will need to set up the board as indicated on [this tutorial page](https://docs.arduino.cc/tutorials/nano-esp32/spiff/).

+Once you have initialized the board per the instructions above, [follow the instructions at the bottom of this page for loading a SPIFFS file uploader plugin to the Arduino IDE](https://github.com/espx-cz/arduino-spiffs-upload#installation).

+SPIFFS creates a flat file structure, there are no folders — everything lives at the root of the directory.

+# LittleFS
+LittleFS is a slightly more modern file system than SPIFFS, but largely has the same functionality.
+You can create, delete, write, and modify html, css, javascript and other text files.
+You can save images to the flash as well.
+That said, it is slightly *more* complex than SPIFFS to use.

+It supports nested folders and has a more robust recovery system in case of failure during a power outage than SPIFFS.

+This [forum post walks you through the process of setting up a board](https://forum.arduino.cc/t/best-method-for-utilizing-on-board-flash/1222469/15) for use with LittleFS.
+There is an [upload tool you can add to the Arduino IDE here](https://github.com/earlephilhower/arduino-littlefs-upload), installation instructions are at the bottom of the page.